simonccc/btsmarthub-utils/README.md

 # btsmarthub-utils

-scripts / container that poll the BT Smart Hub 2 to get logs and internet usage per device the logs and data can be exported to syslogs / graphite
+scripts / container that poll the BT Smart Hub 2 to get logs and internet usage per device

+the logs and data can also be exported to syslog / graphite

 New: a script to delete devices from the smarthub